kinshuk4/daily-coding-problem-solutions/prob551_600/README.md

 Given an array of integers, determine whether it contains a Pythagorean triplet.
 Recall that a Pythogorean triplet `(a, b, c)` is defined by the equation `a^2 + b^2 = c^2`.

+Problem 598 (Easy)

+This problem was asked by Microsoft.

+You have `n` fair coins and you flip them all at the same time.
+Any that come up tails you set aside.
+The ones that come up heads you flip again.
+How many rounds do you expect to play before only one coin remains?

+Write a function that, given `n`, returns the number of rounds you'd expect to play until one coin remains.